Neeraj-Kashyap-Harman/Parallel_Computing/README.md

 3] Matrix vector multiplication works well

-4] Matrix Vector multiplication by file is remainig to code
+4] Matrix Vector multiplication by file (THIS IS REMAINING TO CODE)

 matrix.txt and vector.txt are the input files.